 Identify learning priorities

-Smart Revise has a wealth of reports that teachers and students can use for formative assessment and reflection.
+Smart Revise has a wealth of reports that teachers and students can use to track progress and use for formative assessment.

 Quiz top 10

-Accuracy and mastery for each student by topic in the class matrix report
+Detailed accuracy and mastery data for each student by topic to target intervention

 Quiz matrix